AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

     // The namespace of this class
     option csharp_namespace = "AElf.Contracts.Greeter";

-The first line specifies the syntax that this protobuf file uses, we recommend you always use proto3 for your contracts.
+The first line specifies the syntax used in this protobuf file.
+We recommend using proto3 for your contracts.
-Next, you’ll notice that this contract specifies some imports, let’s describe them briefly:
+Next, you will notice that this contract specifies some imports.
+Let's briefly describe them:

-- aelf/options.proto : contracts can use AElf specific options.
-This file contains the definitions.
-One example is the is_view options that we will use later.
+- aelf/options.proto: Contracts can use AElf-specific options.
+This file contains the definitions, including options like is_view that we will use later.
-- empty.proto, wrappers.proto : these are proto files imported directly from protobuf’s library.
-They are useful for defining things like an empty return value and wrappers around some common types such as string.
+- empty.proto, wrappers.proto: These are proto files imported directly from the protobuf library.
+They are useful for defining things like an empty return value and wrappers around common types, such as strings.

 The last line specifies an option that determines the target namespace of the generated code.
-Here the generated code will be in the ``AElf.Contracts.Greeter`` namespace.
+In this case, the generated code will be placed in the AElf.Contracts.Greeter namespace.

 Service definitions
 ^^^^^^^^^^^^^^^^^^^